 The roadside is managed to fulfill four functional categories: operational, environmental, visual, and auxiliary functions.
-By fulfilling highway needs in these for categories, the roadside contributes to WSDOT's delivery of transportation services.
-Table 7.01 explains the functions and gives examples.
+By fulfilling highway needs in these four categories, the roadside contributes to WSDOT's delivery of transportation services.
+Table 6-1 explains the functions and gives examples.